christalind03/christalind03/README.md

 <p align="center">
   <samp>
-    Aspiring software engineer and student at <a href="https://www.unr.edu/"> The University of Nevada, Reno </a>
+    Aspiring software engineer and game developer.
+Student at <a href="https://www.unr.edu/"> The University of Nevada, Reno </a>
   </samp>

   <br>